 - Your category/industry (Shopping & Retail, Business Service, Restaurant, etc.);

 - A tone that shows off your brand’s personality;

 - Contact information (phone number, email, address, etc.); and

 - A link.

 The only place on the Instagram app where you can share a clickable link is in your bio, so this is valuable real estate.
 You can keep a static link to your homepage or frequently change the link to reflect current content.
-However, link-in-bio tools such as Buffer’s Shop Grid help you use the link more strategically by turning the single link into a catalog of resources.
+However, link-in-bio tools such as Buffer’s Start Page help you use the link more strategically by turning the single link into a catalog of resources.

 Instagram business accounts also have access to Action Buttons—additional clickable buttons for specific calls to action such as Book Now, Contact, View Shop, etc. Action Buttons are a great way to get more links into your profile and make it easier for your fans to interact with you.

 Lastly, don’t forget to consider your grid.
 When people visit your profile, they’ll see your recent posts in grid form.
 Avoid sharing visually similar posts back-to-back, so your grid always looks appealing.